GhostoftheMill/bionic-six/README.md

   ## Description
   >This project uses JavaScript, node.js, Inquirer, & Jest to create a team profile from user input and renders it to HTML with CSS styling.

+  ## Complications
+  >This project is a work in progress.
+The code is currently non-functional.
+Our goal is to finish the code in the near future to provide a finished product.

   ## Table of Contents
   - [Installation](#installation)